Project Objective

 Description

 The underbody diffuser was designed to maximize ground effect and create additional downforce through pressure recovery.
-The design focused on optimizing the expansion ratio and angle for maximum efficiency.
+The CAD design allows to rapidly test diffuser angles and the geometry of the vertical fins.

 Key Technical Outcomes